Canadian ISPs Block Pirate IPTV Services and Log Customer IP Addresses

 What are your thoughts about these Internet providers logging IP Addresses and blocking IPTV services?
 Let us know in the comments below.

 This page includes affiliate links where TROYPOINT may receive a commission at no extra cost to you.
-Many times, you will receive a discount due to the special arrangements made for our visitors.
-I will never promote something that I personally don't use or recommend.
-Purchasing through my links directly supports TROYPOINT which keeps the content and tools coming.
-Thank you!
+Many times, visitors will receive a discount due to the special arrangements made for our fans.
 Learn more on my Affiliate Disclaimer page.

 Just wondering is the private app 1111 good to use, it don’t change IP address but it makes your browsing private.